Code of Ethics

 The evidence of plagiarism should be conclusive, and the offender should be given the right to defend himself or herself.

-If there are any doubts, rewritten stories should refer to the originating medium (eg. The Kitchener-Waterloo Record says…).
+If there are any doubts, rewritten stories should refer to the originating medium (eg. The Waterloo Region Record says…).

 Stereotypes

-Any article, editorial, letter, advertisement or other submission that is deemed sexist, racist, homophobic, or otherwise discriminatory shall be withheld from publication.
+Any article, editorial, letter, advertisement, show segment or other submission that is deemed sexist, racist, homophobic, or otherwise discriminatory shall be withheld from publication or release.

 Distinctions between the sexes should be noted for purposes of identification, but avoid superficial reference.